 Finger waves are a classic.
 Before we get into the how-to of the sleek, S-shaped style, it's time for a quick history lesson: Finger waves are synonymous with the 1920s.
-One of my most prominent memories of when my mom taught me about the 20s is the black and white photograph of Josephine Baker, who was a celebrated singer and dancer and the first Black entertainer to star in a motion picture.
+One of my most prominent memories of when my mom taught me about the '20s is the black-and-white photograph of Josephine Baker, a celebrated singer and dancer and the first Black entertainer to star in a motion picture.
 Not only was she a beauty and style icon, but she was also a civil rights activist who was known for refusing to perform at segregated clubs in the United States.

 The style remained popular until the '30s and later re-emerged in the '90s, with stars like Missy Elliott, Lil' Kim, Halle Berry, and Nia Long wearing the sleek 'do on red carpets, in music videos, and on film.

 Now that you have some historical context, let's get into how we can create this look at home.
 You may have to dedicate some time to practice your technique, but we think you'll be a pro in no time.